bizzabo/play-json-extensions/README.md

 #### Serialization of polymorphic types with tags
 To overcome ambiguities when using `formatSealed` one option is to use type-tags.
 `formatTagged` adds type-tag field during serialization and relies on this field during deserialization.
-`formatSealedTagged` also inspects type-tag information to choose correct child Format.

     sealed trait ApiRequest
     case class Withdraw(amount: BigDecimal) extends ApiRequest